senichimaro/mern/README.md

 # MERN Proyect
 This is the first kata about a MERN CRUD without login & authorization.
+It consist of one page web app where to create, read, update and delete products.

 # Packages
 * MongoDB interfaced by Mongoose